Steve Tesich

 Stojan Steve Tesich (Стојан Стив Тешић; September 29, 1942 – July 1, 1996) was a Serbian-American screenwriter, playwright, and novelist.
 He won the Academy Award for Best Original Screenplay in 1979 for the film Breaking Away.
-Tesich is also credited as the inventor of the term "post-truth".

 Early life

-Steve Tesich was born as Stojan Tešić (pronounced TESH-ich) in Užice, in Axis-occupied Yugoslavia (now Serbia) on September 29, 1942.
+He was born in Užice, in Axis-occupied Yugoslavia (now Serbia) on September 29, 1942.
 He immigrated to the United States with his mother and sister when he was 14 years old.
 His family settled in East Chicago, Indiana.
 His father died in 1962.

-Tesich graduated from Indiana University in 1965 with a BA in Russian.
+Tesich graduated from Indiana University Bloomington in 1965 with a BA in Russian.
 He was a member of Phi Kappa Psi fraternity.
 He went on to do graduate work at Columbia University, receiving an MA in Russian Literature in 1967.

 After graduation, he worked as a Department of Welfare caseworker in Brooklyn, New York in 1968.